nasa/cumulus-orca/tasks/request_files/API.md

 def get_glacier_recovery_type(config: Dict[str, Any]) -> str
 ```

-Returns the glacier recovery type from either config or environment variable.
+Returns the archive recovery type from either config or environment variable.
 Must be either 'Bulk', 'Expedited', or 'Standard'.

 **Arguments**: